nexxius/nexxius/README.md

 I'm a technology lawyer, cybersecurity connoisseur, and IT geek.

 ## Background and Experience :mortar_board:
-My professional work primarily focuses on drafting and negotiating commercial technology contracts, such as software licenses, SaaS agreements, or software development agreements.
-Cybersecurity underpins both my professional experience and my personal projects and I have obtained the CompTIA Security+ and CompTIA CySA+ certifications.
+My professional work primarily focuses on drafting and negotiating commercial technology contracts, such as software licenses, SaaS agreements, and software development agreements.
+I'm particularly interested in open source software licensing.

+Cybersecurity underpins both my professional experience and my personal projects.
+I have obtained the CompTIA Security+ and CompTIA CySA+ certifications.
 I'm currently working towards Server+ and PenTest+.

 ## Current Projects :computer:
-Some of the projects I'm currently working on:
+Some of the projects I'm currently working on include:
 - Home automation with Home Assistant running in Docker on a Raspberry Pi 4.
 - Data Monitoring and visualization using Grafana and InfluxDB in Docker on a Raspberry Pi 4.
 - Creating scripts to quickly deploy virtual machines.